-Demographic Statistics Canada Toronto Hydro

-Cohorts % of Workforce % of Workforce

-Age

-Age <25 14.87% 1.75%

-Age 25-34 21.60% 22.17%

-Age 35-44 21.24% 14.41%

-Age 45-54 23.47% 42.21%

-Age 55-64 15.35% 18.03%

-Age >65 3.48% 1.42%

-The 45 to 54 age group, which include the youngest baby boomers, is the focus of the aging workforce challenge, as these employees represent approximately 42 percent of comparison to the percentage of the workforce that is over 45.
-The immediate

-4 Toronto Hydro's workforce.
-More specifically, the challenge is that the 35 to 44 age-

-5 group that immediately follows the youngest boomers, is relatively small (14.41%) in

-7 consequence of this challenge is that as young boomers step in to fill the roles of senior safely and effectively perform these senior roles, the workers in the 35 to 44 age group must undergo the required training and development before they are called on to fill more senior positions.
+The 45 to 54 age group, which include the youngest baby boomers, is the focus of the 2. aging workforce challenge, as these employees represent approximately 42 percent of 3 Toronto Hydro's workforce.
+More specifically, the challenge is that the 35 to 44 age-4 group that immediately follows the youngest boomers, is relatively small (14.41%) in 5 comparison to the percentage of the workforce that is over 45.
+The immediate 6 consequence of this challenge is that as young boomers step in to fill the roles of senior 7 boomers who, by 2015, will be in their mid to late 60s, the employees in the 35 to 44 age 8 group will be called on to fill their positions.
+To ensure the workforce is prepared to 9 safely and effectively perform these senior roles, the workers in the 35 to 44 age group 10 must undergo the required training and development before they are called on to fill more 11 senior positions.
+12

-8 boomers who, by 2015, will be in their mid to late 60s, the employees in the 35 to 44 age next five to ten years, Toronto Hydro requires funding to invest in hiring new entrants and facilitating apprenticeships, co-op programs and in-house training.
-Toronto Hydro must pursue these investments now to account for the time it takes to train new employees and to transfer corporate and technical knowledge to them from senior
+To manage the challenge of the large wave of retirements that are expected to place in the next five to ten years, Toronto Hydro requires funding to invest in hiring new entrants and facilitating apprenticeships, co-op programs and in-house training.
+Toronto Hydro must pursue these investments now to account for the time it takes to train new employees and to transfer corporate and technical knowledge to them from senior employees.